 KEVIN IS A JERK

 Kevin McCallister is an insufferable, know-it-all brat, a probable by-product of his even more insufferable family.
 Without a doubt, the McCallisters are detestable people in desperate need of learning their lesson, and the first half of the movie plays out like wish fulfillment for all those “youngest” children out there who had to continually endure merciless tormenting by older siblings.
-Perhaps it’s because I’m an only child that I have difficulty connecting to this portion of the movie — or perhaps it’s because Kevin’s character depth is too shallow for him to truthfully be all that relatable.
+Perhaps because I’m an only child I have difficulty connecting to this portion of the movie — or perhaps because Kevin’s character depth is too shallow for him to truly be all that relatable.
 Kevin is a manufactured child, one with just the right amounts of both smart-assery and sweetness, but the missing ingredient is vulnerability.
-At no point do we see eight-year old Kevin cry, or ask his neighbors for help; in fact, after Kevin comes to grips with his situation (suspiciously quickly, I may add), his actions hint that he doesn’t at all mind that his family has left him behind.
+At no point do we see eight-year-old Kevin cry, or ask his neighbors for help; in fact, after Kevin comes to grips with his situation (suspiciously quickly, I may add), his actions hint that he doesn’t at all mind that his family has left him behind.
 He continues to perform daily tasks like laundry and shopping, preferring to ask a mundane question about the FDA approval of a toothbrush to a shop cashier, rather than say “hey, actually, can I get your help because I don’t know where my family is?”
 I suppose these character moments are there to show us just how capable (read: precocious) Kevin is, and in a heightened movie reality like this one, we’re not supposed to care too much about the sensibility of them.
 However, that doesn’t stop Kevin’s true colors from showing through; critical thinkers know he’s a secretly sadistic, self-obsessed, rising sociopath.

 Kevin consciously decides not to seek help from neighbors, townspeople, or hell, even police, and all those booby traps he makes to ward off the criminals only serve as evidence of his sociopathy.
 Sociopaths often want to inflict pain upon others because of the reinforcement it gives them of their own power.
 Since Kevin is virtually powerless in his home environment, it would only make sense that he would develop sociopathic tendencies.
-Kevin would rather “play” with the crooks than utilize any real life outlet for help, and clearly, Kevin is most delighted when he is most cruel; it’s as if he’s helpless to derive so much pleasure from other people’s pain (“You guys give up?
+Kevin would rather “play” with the crooks than utilize any real life outlet for help, and clearly, Kevin is most delighted when he is most cruel; as if he’s helpless to derive so much pleasure from other people’s pain (“You guys give up?
 Or are you thirsty for more?!”).
-It’s all one big demented game to him, like a kiddie version of torture porn (see again: Jeanne Cooper’s “too violent” comment).
+The whole ordeal is one big demented game to him, like a kiddie version of torture porn (see again: Jeanne Cooper’s “too violent” comment).

 If we skip to the sequel, Home Alone 2: Lost in New York has a scene in which Kevin is being pursued by Harry and Marv on the street.
 To get away from them, Kevin squeezes a woman’s butt in a crosswalk.
 The woman, rightfully offended, turns to Marv and clobbers him, thinking he was the one who grabbed her behind.
 Kevin gets away, and we all laugh that Marv is beaten, but really, Kevin’s escape — his victory — is at the cost of this woman’s dignity.
 When the pair finally do catch up to Kevin, he could have made loud, animated protests while in their clutches, and surely with two sketchy-looking men lugging a rowdy child around New York City, someone would have noticed and tried to do something.
 But Kevin doesn’t, not because he’s afraid, but because he enjoys screwing with people too much.
 He wants to lead them to his uncle’s empty townhouse where he can barrage them with another round of abusive traps and games.
 Wouldn’t it have been much easier this time if he just went straight to the NYPD?
 He doesn’t exactly have a home to defend in this installment; in fact, he’s ruining all the progress of the renovations his uncle is doing to that townhouse (do insurance companies cover damage done via insolent squatting children?
 Further, are bricks and paint cans considered part of “stand your ground”?) just because he’s too obsessed with having his fun with these two guys (“Don’t you know a kid always wins against two idiots?” he gloats).
 Sociopaths typically have issues with projection, so maybe Kevin’s even taking out the frustrations from his home life on this unseen uncle — the one McCallister who might actually be nice, given he was the one who sprung for the trip to France the previous year anyway.
 What a little douche.